breadcrumb.ecName

 Let's drive change together!

-Between 18 July and 22 September, a call is open for stakeholders at EU, national and regional level to be part of 4 Working Groups on the topics of: Digital, Health, Research & Innovation and Territorial development.
-The Working groups are created as part of the Harnessing Talent Platform launched by European Commission’s DG REGIO.
+Between 18 July and 22 September, a call was open for stakeholders at EU, national, and regional levels to be part of 4 Working Groups on the topics of: Digital, Health, Research & Innovation, and Territorial Development.
+The Working Groups were created as part of the Harnessing Talent Platform launched by European Commission’s DG REGIO.

 Read more about the call below.